antirez/stonky/README.md

     $tothemoon:

-In the channel where the bot exists or directly to the bot itself as a private message.
+In the channels where the bot is admin or directly to the bot itself as a private message.

 ## Output examples